Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/best_practices.md

 This is the quickest win.
 Once good naming is a habit, all your code will be easier to understand.

+\
 Naming well is conceptually simple.
 Think of what the variable *means.* If someone asked you what it is, think of what you'd tell them.
 That's what your variable name should say.

+\
-Don't worry much about keeping your variable names very short.
+Don't worry too much about keeping your variable names very short.
 Editors provide autocompletion of variable names.

 ::: construction